Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Grad-Mimic Algorithms

 \section{Grad-Mimic Algorithms}

-Here, we summarize algorithm steps.
+Next, we summarize algorithm steps.
 Grad‑Mimic proceeds in two stages.
 Stage 1 (Sec. \ref{sec:online}) computes mimic scores on the fly and updates model weights through re‑weighting.
-Stage 2 (Sec. \ref{sec:offline}) binarizes mimic scores and aggregates utility assessments to obtain the final estimate.
+Stage 2 (Sec. \ref{sec:offline}) binarizes mimic scores and aggregates utility assessments to obtain the final filtering decisions.
 Our algorithm supports various training paradigms, including supervised learning and self-supervised learning, as demonstrated in Sec.~\ref{controllable exp} and Sec.~\ref{datacomp exp}.
-Our experiments encompass a range of training configurations, including \emph{full-parameter fine-tuning, linear probing, and training models from scratch.}
+Moreover, our experiments encompass a wide-range of training configurations, including \emph{full fine-tuning, linear probing, and training models from scratch.}